foomz/invs_document_tracking_system/README.md

 ---

 This README provides an introduction to the system, its key features, and the benefits it offers, making it easier for users to understand and utilize the OCR Document Tracking System.

+#To remove existing data use python manage.py delete_documents
+#To Migrate your existing data, use django backend import by access http://127.0.0.1:8000/admin with user:admin and password:jrpogi404